"...Live in a good place

 About Alison Dalziel

-Alison has been awarded a first class BSc (Hons) degree in Chinese Acupuncture with Greenwich University, having studied a three year full time degree at the renowned International College of Oriental Medicine.
+Alison was awarded a first class BSc (Hons) degree in Chinese Acupuncture with Greenwich University, having studied a three year full time degree at the renowned International College of Oriental Medicine - (www.orientalmed.ac.uk).
 She is also proud to be part of the teaching faculty at this prestigious college.